FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 impl_from_big_endian!(u8);
 ```

-If we were to use the wonderul [`cargo expand` utility](https://github.com/dtolnay/cargo-expand)
+If we were to use the wonderful [`cargo expand` utility](https://github.com/dtolnay/cargo-expand) we
-we would see this expand into the following
+would see this expand into the following

 ```rust
 // lib.rs